View this information in Swedish / Klicka för information på svenska

 All our courses 50% are hands-on practice.
 We set up realistic scenarios with.
 You get to be both “patient” and the “rescuer”.
 50% of our time is lecture, demonstrations and discussions.
 We try to spend a lot of time outside – no matter what the weather is like – but we also have an indoor class room.

-Crossing Latitudes sponsors NOLS Wilderness Medicine courses in USA, England, Ireland, Germany, Sweden, Denmark and Norway.
+Crossing Latitudes have sponsored NOLS Wilderness Medicine courses in USA, England, Ireland, Germany, Sweden, Finland, Denmark, Norway, Italy, Switzerland and Nepal.
 If you are interested in a NOLS Wilderness Medicine course please contact us and we will try to set one up.
-We host about 20 courses a year in Europe and several courses in the USA.
+We host about 20-25 courses a year in Europe and several courses in the USA.

 On NOLS Wilderness Medicine website you will find not only the Crossing Latitudes sponsored courses but all courses NOLS Wilderness Medicine offer around the world.

 Wilderness First Aid Guide, Course hand-outs, first aid materials, outdoor equipment and NOLS Wilderness Medicine two year long international certification is included in the course price.
 Call or email us for detailed Course Descriptions.